LittleYenMin/venue-location-nodejs/Readme.md

 I want to make this project easy to deploy and test, so I choose CSV as my local database and not using SQLite or the other RDBMS.

-I focus on integrate the something fun and make code simple and easy to understand.

-To implement the update location feature it's kind of cost my time, so I just left it.
+To implement the update location feature it's kind of cost time, so I just left it, to focus on integrate the something fun and make code simple and easy to understand.

 ## What Can this do?
-- Retrieve a list of locations by country
+- [x] Retrieve a list of locations by country
-- Retrieve a list of locations by the shortest distance given longitude and latitude
+- [x] Retrieve a list of locations by the shortest distance given longitude and latitude
-- Retrieve a list of locations by the shortest distance given longitude and latitude
+- [x] Retrieve a list of locations by the shortest distance given longitude and latitude
-- Retrieve a CSV file by the above list
+- [x] Retrieve a CSV file by the above list
+- [ ] Endpoints to create and update venue

 ## How to run
 simple use `make run`